 As a result, you can’t possibly see all 13 municipalities in one day.
-You’ll need to make a decision as to what you want to see.
+You’ll need to decide as to what you want to see.
 Based on my research and my driver’s recommendation for the most popular towns to visit on the Amalfi Coast, we went to Positano, Amalfi, and Ravello.

-If you’re driving from Sorrento, which is where I stayed when I visited the Amalfi Coast, you’ll hit the gorgeous Positano first.
-Amalfi Drive offers some dramatic cliffside views so while you may be tempted to rent a car, you might want to consider hiring a driver to fully enjoy the views.
+If you’re driving from Sorrento, where I stayed when I visited the Amalfi Coast, you’ll hit the gorgeous Positano first.
+Amalfi Drive offers some dramatic cliffside views, so while you may be tempted to rent a car, you might want to consider hiring a driver to enjoy the views fully.

 Madonna di Lourdes Statue

 A driver will know the best places to stop, including the viewpoint overlooking the town of Positano by the Madonna di Lourdes statue.
-There are some ridiculously beautiful views of Positano and the coast from this viewpoint.
+This viewpoint has some ridiculously beautiful views of Positano and the coast.

-The homes in brilliant shades of pinks, yellows, reds, and white seem to cling to the cliffside.
-You’ll get a workout climbing up and down the steep roads and many staircases, but it’s so pretty to wander around and take in the views.
+The homes in brilliant shades of pink, yellow, red, and white seem to cling to the cliffside.
+You’ll get a workout climbing the steep roads and many staircases, but it’s so pretty to wander around and enjoy the views.